NeuroTechX/learn.neurotechedu.com/README.md

 # [www.learn.neurotechedu.com](http://learn.neurotechedu.com/)

-The is the code to our education open-source website.
+NeurotechEDU is an open-source project designed to promote collaboration and user-generated content.
+The idea is that if you are not finding something that should be part of our resources you can go ahead and make it and upload it to our page.

-This project is built with the help of:
+The project is built with the help of:

  * [Foundation](http://foundation.zurb.com/)
  * [Jekyll](http://jekyllrb.com/)
  * [Feeling Responsive Jekyll theme](https://phlow.github.io/feeling-responsive/) by Phlow

  Github is necessary if you wish to contribute to NeurotechEDU.
 [You can learn about Github here.](https://guides.github.com/activities/hello-world/)

+##Contributing

+We have set up the contribution process to be as simple as possible so that people who don’t have much experience programming are still able to contribute.

+There are two ways to do so:

+    * By editing a new page directly on Github and requesting a commit
+    * By cloning this repository, instally jekyll and making the page locally (this option allows for previews).

+    With either, once done, you push a commit to us and once a pproaved you content becomes part of the wbesite.

-A combination of HTML and Markdown are used, but for the purpose of contributing you only need to know the [Markdown format which you can learn about here.](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) Unlike HTML, Markdown is _very_ sensitive about spacing.
+Both options require a combination of HTML and Markdown are used, but for the purpose of contributing you only need to know the Markdown format which you can learn about here.
+Unlike HTML, Markdown is very sensitive about spacing.
 Elements such as lists might need a blank line before and after the element in order to work properly.

 ## Jekyll Setup for Mac OS and Linux